squidfunk/mkdocs-material/docs/customization.md

 Project documentation is as diverse as the projects themselves and the Material theme is a good starting point for making it look great.
-However, as you write your documentation, you may reach some point where some small adjustments are necessary to preserve the style.
+However, as you write your documentation, you may reach a point where some small adjustments are necessary to preserve the desired style.

 ## Adding assets